ARC WELDING CAMERA SYSTEMS

 Superior Arc viewing technology

-The AMET X-View Cameras represent a significant advancement in arc viewing technology.
+The AMET X-View arc welding camera systems represent a significant advancement in arc viewing technology.
 What makes our camera systems unique is the way the image is processed.

 The optical section of the camera head consists of materials that “block” specific light frequencies.
 Other filters reduce high light levels in specific regions of the image, such as around the arc.